TOEIC: Scandal

-TOEIC in South Korea
+South Korea

+Historically, the International Communication Foundation (Korean: 국제교류진흥회), a subsidiary of the language education company YBM Sisa (currently YBM Inc.), administered TOEIC tests in Korea from 1982 to 2006.
+Its role as administrator was transferred to the Korea TOEIC Committee (Korean: 한국TOEIC위원회), another YBM subsidiary, in 2006.

+TOEIC is one of the most well-known and popular English tests in Korea, and many universities and companies require TOEIC scores for graduation or job applications.
+According to the Committee, more than 2 million people took the exam in 2013 alone in the country.

-Toward the end of 2005, there was a shift in South Korea, regarded as the second biggest consumer of TOEIC per capita.
+Toward the end of 2005, there was a shift in South Korea, regarded as the second biggest consumer of the TOEIC per capita.
 However, a person's TOEIC score is still a major factor in hiring people for most professional jobs in South Korea.

-Starting in 2011, Korean universities will no longer be allowed to use TOEIC and TOEFL scores as part of the admission process.
+Starting in 2011, Korean universities were no longer permitted to use TOEIC and TOEFL scores as part of the admission process.
 However, many universities in Korea still require a minimum score of 900.
+Thus, many universities in Korea require TOEIC scores for graduation or selection of overseas trainees.
 This is apparently to discourage private English education (there are many private institutions that teach TOEIC-based classes).
-Another English proficiency test, TEPS (developed by Seoul National University, Chosun Ilbo), has been developed and may replace the status of TOEIC.
+TEPS, another English proficiency test (developed by Seoul National University, Chosun Ilbo), has been created as an alternative to TOEIC tests.
+However, it is considered unlikely to replace the status of TOEIC.